Skip to content

 Lossy vs Lossless Compression

-Understand lossy and lossless file compression for JPEG, PNG, MP4, PDF, and audio, and when each approach fits your workflow.
+Understand lossy and lossless compression for JPEG, PNG, MP4, PDF, and audio, and when each approach fits your workflow.

 By Petr Samokhin